This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - After incubation, refrigerate your yogurt overnight.
 It will take some time to set.

-- You can also add flavors by adding a bit of jam and mixing until combined.
+- Add flavoring by stirring in a bit of fruit or jam until combined.